 __ It is an affordable way to advertise.

 __ It is a way to make a connection with my clientele and gain new customers through their networks.

 __ It is a way to build brand recognition.

 __ To execute kick-ass strategic advertising campaigns that make me money - if I knew how the hell to do that.

-Actually, now's the part where you get mad at me because I am going to say; it doesn't matter how you prioritized them.
+Actually, now's the part where you get frustrated with me because I am going to say it doesn't matter how you prioritized them.
 Each one of the above choices is a perfectly good motivation for delving into social media marketing for your business.
 However, none of these priorities will work without strategy and planning.